oasisprotocol/docs/docs/general/foundation/delegation-policy.md

    rate.
 3. Ensure your entity’s website, social media and/or contact info in the [Oasis Metadata Registry] is up-to-date.
+4. Do not use 'Oasis' in your entity name, and do not use any Oasis Foundation logos or branding in your entity logo.
-4. Refrain from dishonest, fraudulent or malicious behavior.
+5. Refrain from dishonest, fraudulent or malicious behavior.
-5. Participate in on-chain governance and network upgrades proposed by Oasis Foundation.
+6. Participate in on-chain governance and network upgrades proposed by Oasis Foundation.
-6. Be available and coordinate with the node operator community in case of unplanned network upgrades.
+7. Be available and coordinate with the node operator community in case of unplanned network upgrades.

 If there is any violation of the above Code of Conduct, Oasis Foundation